thomasaarholt/prism-em.github.io/installation.md

 * `Prismatic_ENABLE_CLI` - Build the command line interface `prismatic`"
 * `Prismatic_ENABLE_GPU` - Enable GPU supprt.
 Requires locating CUDA headers/libraries
-* `Prismatic_ENABLE_GUI` - Build the GUI, `Prismatic-gui`.
+* `Prismatic_ENABLE_GUI` - Build the GUI, `prismatic-gui`.
 Requires locating Qt5 headers/libraries.
 A good way to do this is by setting `CMAKE_PREFIX_PATH` to point to the root of your Qt installation.
 For example, with Qt5 installed on a Mac through Homebrew one might add `-DCMAKE_PREFIX_PATH=/usr/local/Cellar/qt/5.9.0/` to the call to `cmake`
 * `Prismatic_ENABLE_PYTHON_GPU` - Build the `cuPrismatic` shared library, which is used by the GPU version
 * `Prismatic_ENABLE_DOUBLE_PRECISION` - Use type `double` for float precision.
 This requires locating the double precision `FFTW` libraries.